 Compare delivery patterns across runs, identify the task clusters that always overrun, and improve pricing and staffing decisions with real historical signal.

-Query the planner in natural language for critical path tasks, utilisation gaps, change impacts, or RAID actions without manually assembling the answer first.
+Query the planner in natural language for tasks that can start earlier, utilisation gaps, change impacts, or RAID actions without manually assembling the answer first.

-Structured planning with CPM-style scheduling so dependencies, dates, and execution impact are visible in the same view instead of being reconstructed in spreadsheets.
+Structured Gantt planning keeps dependencies, dates, and execution impact visible in the same view instead of being reconstructed in spreadsheets.

 Spot overloaded and underused resources early, rebalance the plan, and keep staffing decisions grounded in actual schedule demand.